prsaurabh/BrowserUseAgent/README.md

 - `entity.py`: Defines Pydantic models Entities for data validation.
 - `prompts.py`: Contains User and System prompts.
 - `requirements.txt`: Lists the dependencies required for the project.
-- `agent_report.pdf`: Generated PDF with details extracted by the Agent.
-(Info - generated sample)
 - `agent_hitory.gif`: Action taken by Agent (one sample).